- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

-- Teaching method: Face-to-face classroom, with instrument parts & consumables to handle & chromatograms to troubleshoot
+- Teaching method: Face-to-face OR online via live video, with instrument parts & consumables to handle

 - RSC CPD approval: Approved for CPD

-If you are only interested in finding out more about GC and GC-MS Troubleshooting and Maintenance then please attend this one day course.
+If you are only interested in finding out more about GC and GC-MS Troubleshooting and Maintenance then please attend this course.

 What will you learn on this course?

 First, parts of the system requiring maintenance, how often and how to identify when maintenance is required are covered in detail.

 Then we look at preparing for problems, how to identify problems and the troubleshooting process.
 This knowledge, along with the basic knowledge of GC & GC-MS acquired in days 1-3, modules 1-8, are then put to the test in troubleshooting chromatograms through the final part of the day during module 12.